Human Resources (HR) serves employees and managers with a primary role to:

 - Help managers and supervisors build a sense of common interest and achieve department and University objectives

 - Help employees build career resilience and attain professional objectives

 - Build a climate in which differences are accepted and valued and where employees are respected and treated fairly

-- Promote and environment that supports healthy, balanced, and safe lifestyles
+- Promote and environment that supports proactive and inclusive workplaces.

 - Provides UMass Amherst faculty and staff with benefits policy interpretation, employee counseling, training, materials, operational support, and other services necessary to maintain UMass-sponsored benefits, such as group insurance, retirement, workers compensation and claims management